lewostrowski/motherlode4k_showoff/README.md

 It operates on sites related to cryptocurrency and tries to generate a small number of coins from clicking ads.

-Due to safety issiues, some part of the code need to remain private.
+Due to safety issues, some part of the code need to remain private.